fossabot/stylo/docs/en_EN/pages/exports.md

      - [Scriptura](https://www.facebook.com/RevueScriptura/)
      - [Nouvelles vues](https://nouvellesvues.org/presentation-de-la-revue/)
 - exports according to the University of Montreal's templates;
-- conversion of a document from DOCX to Markdown format
+- conversion of a document from DOCX to Markdown format.

 ## University of Montreal Template Exports